Call now: 252-767-6166

 Don Burleson Blog

 Oracle provides two UNIX / Linux scripts that assist DBAs with starting and stopping the database: dbstart and dbshut.
-For Windows platforms, the oradim utility is provided for starting and stopping the Oracle instance.
+For Windows platforms, the oradim utility is provided for automatically starting and stopping the Oracle instance.

 The dbstart utility reads the oratab file, shown in the example below.
 The oratab file will reside in either /etc or /var/opt/oracle, depending on the UNIX / Linux version.
 It contains three data items separated by colons: